simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-powershell/index.en.md

 PowerShell scripts are vulnerable to several security risks such as code injection, privilege escalation, and data leakage.
 To ensure the security of PowerShell scripts, developers should follow secure coding practices such as:

 ### Sanitize Input and Output
 Sanitizing user input is important to prevent code injection attacks.
-Developers should validate and sanitize user input to ensure that it meets expected criteria and does not contain malicious code.
-Additionally, when writing output to a log file or other destination, developers should sanitize any sensitive data before writing it to the file to prevent data leakage.
+Developers should validate and sanitize user input to ensure that it meets expected criteria and doesn't contain malicious code.
+Also, when writing output to a log file or other destination, developers should sanitize any sensitive data before writing it to the file to prevent data leakage.

 ### Use Secure Communication Protocols
 When transmitting data over the network, use secure communication protocols such as HTTPS, SSL/TLS, or SSH.
 These protocols encrypt the data in transit, making it more difficult for attackers to intercept and manipulate the data.
 Conversely, avoid using unencrypted protocols such as HTTP or Telnet, as they can be easily intercepted and manipulated by attackers.